MileHacker Logo

 Taxi Information

-• Identification: Taxis are typically cars with a "T" on their license plate.
+• Identification: Taxis are typically cars with a "T" on the license plate.

 • Hailing: Find them at Santo Pekoa Airport, around Luganville market, or hail on the street.
 Hotels can call one.

-• Fare Negotiation: Very important to agree on fare before starting, as meters are rare.
+• Fare Negotiation: Very essential to agree on fare before starting, as meters are rare.
 Fares are negotiated.

 Fares & Apps